State Library Response to COVID 19

-Yes, there will be a 20-person limit on patrons in the building.
-It will be first come first served and there will be a one-hour limit on the time that visitors can stay.
-Patrons will be able to return to the Library after they have had a break.
+Yes, there is a 900 person limit on patrons in the building.
+It will be first come first served and there is no limit on the time that visitors can stay.

 - Can I borrow books and music scores?

 Yes, you can request items for loan via a Library staff member.
-Anyone who has joined the Library since we closed on 23 March will need to provide proof of address to loan items.
+Anyone who joined the Library while we were closed from 23 March to 18 May 2020 will need to provide proof of address to loan items.

-- Will Rhyme Time and Story Time be on again?
+- Are Rhyme Time and Story Time on again?